MicrosoftDocs/dynamics365smb-docs/business-central/design-details-outbound-warehouse-flow.md

  When the inbound source document is released, an outbound warehouse request is created automatically.
 It contains references to the source document type and number and is not visible to the user.

 ### 3: Create Warehouse Shipment
- In the **Warehouse Shipment** page, the shipping worker who is responsible retrieves pending source document lines based on the outbound warehouse request.
+ On the **Warehouse Shipment** page, the shipping worker who is responsible retrieves pending source document lines based on the outbound warehouse request.
 Several source document lines can be combined in one warehouse shipment document.

 ### 4: Release Shipment / Create Warehouse Pick
  The shipping worker who is responsible releases the warehouse shipment, so that warehouse workers can  create or coordinate warehouse picks for the shipment in question.